borgmatic-collective/borgmatic/README.md

 correctly even without the C YAML library.
 And borgmatic won't be any faster with the C library present, so you don't need to go out of your way to install it.

-## Issues and feedback

-Got an issue or an idea for a feature enhancement?
-Check out the [borgmatic issue tracker](https://projects.torsion.org/witten/borgmatic/issues).
-In order to create a new issue or comment on an issue, you'll need to [login first](https://projects.torsion.org/user/login).
-Note that you can login with an existing GitHub account if you prefer.

-Other questions or comments?
-Contact <mailto:witten@torsion.org>.